A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 Where to stay:

-It features a spacious interior with a simple, cozy design, as well as a detached game room and seven TVs to keep entertained during long winter evenings!
+It features a spacious interior with a simple, cozy design, as well as a detached game room and several TVs to keep entertained during long winter evenings!

 The house is conveniently located a few minutes’ walks away from the shops, restaurants, and attractions of Downtown Wisconsin Dells.
 Staying in Airbnb’s in Wisconsin Dells is a great way to experience the essence of the city. – Check prices here

 19. Elkhart Lake